Pope Tech PDF Scanning in Canvas LMS is powered by GrackleDocs PDF Testing engine, which uses the PDF/UA standard for its tests.

 Natural language not specified means the document does not declare the language.
 Assistive technology relies on that metadata to interpret text correctly.

 Every PDF should identify the language used for its text.
 Usually this is something like en, es, fr, or de.
 Screen readers use it to pick the correct pronunciation rules, voice, and reading behavior.
-This can be set in Microsoft Word or Adobe Acrobat Pro before exporting as a PDF.
+This can be set in Microsoft Word before exporting as a PDF or in Adobe Acrobat Pro .

 Without a defined language, a screen reader may mispronounce words, read numbers incorrectly, or fail to switch voices for multilingual content.